 Description of Greece in ten books of inestimable value

-Pausanias’ Description of Greece, or Periegesis, is in the form of ten books, each dedicated to some portion of Greece, with a heavy emphasis on the glories of Ancient Greece — although he lived at a time of Roman domination of the area.
+Pausanias’ Description of Greece, or Periegesis (in Greek), is in the form of ten books, each dedicated to some portion of Greece, with a heavy emphasis on the glories of ancient Greece— although he lived at a time of Roman domination of the area.

 He begins his tour in Attica, where the city of Athens and its demes dominate the discussion.

-He describes what he saw at Athens’ Temple of Olympian Zeus, which is of course still extant in the city, although of course greatly changed over the millennia.
+He describes what he saw at Athens’ Temple of Olympian Zeus, which is, of course, still extant in the city although greatly changed over the millennia.

-As a Greek man writing at the zenith of the Roman empire, he was in an awkward cultural space, between the glories of the Greek past he was so keen to describe and the realities of a Greece that was now beholden to Rome as a dominant imperial force.
+As a Greek man writing at the zenith of the Roman empire, Pausanias was in an awkward cultural space, namely between the glories of the Greek past he was so keen to describe and the realities of a Greece that was now beholden to Rome as a dominant imperial force.